How To Avoid Obstructed Views At Wrigley Field

 Posted by Kurt Smith

 One could probably write an entire book about how to avoid obstructed views at Wrigley Field, as Tim Shea did with Fenway.
-There is, in fact, an excellent website dedicated to the subject called “WrigleyGuide”, run by the resourceful and intelligent Matt Motyka.
+Next to finding the ideal parking spot, it’s one of the ballpark’s biggest challenges.
+There is an excellent website dedicated to the subject called “WrigleyGuide”, run by the resourceful and intelligent Matt Motyka.
 If you have time to check the seats you’re looking for, it’s a great resource.

 But just to get you started, here are some basics to keep a big support pole from blocking too much of your view of the field at the Friendly Confines.
 (Or just sit in the bleachers.)

 In the lower Terrace Reserved sections, those big poles hold up the upper level; in the Upper Reserved sections they hold up the roof.
 In most Terrace sections in the lower level, the pole is in Row 6; it’s in Row 1 of the upper sections.

 Support poles are almost always in Seat 1 or 101 of a section, except for 2-3 sections (211-218) on the third base side.
 In the Terrace, stay away from the seats ending with low numbers in rows 7-10 – although the opposite applies in Sections 211-218.
 If you get a seat in Rows 11-18, the pole won’t likely be too much of a problem, but in higher rows the overhang could block your view of the scoreboards.

 Fortunately the Cubs have added TVs in the lower level to help see anything you miss as a result.